Want to know what to do in Sanur Beach when visiting Bali this year?

 5. Hop On A Jet Ski

 Perhaps your cup of tea is something a little more exhilarating and adventurous.
-If you want to enjoy the coast while soaking in the sun, rent a jet ski and zip around near Sanur.
+If you want to enjoy the coast while soaking in the sun, one of the best things you can do is rent a jet ski and zip around near Sanur.

 One of the best places to rent a jet ski and have some fun jumping the swells is Jet Ski Safari Bali Amarta.